AI-Commandos/LLaMa2lang/README.md

 # Datasets and models

-We have created and will continue to create numerous datasets and models already. **Want to help democratize LLMs?** Clone the repor and create datasets and models for other languages, then create a PR.
+We have created and will continue to create numerous datasets and models already. **Want to help democratize LLMs?** Clone the repo and create datasets and models for other languages, then create a PR.

-## Translated oasst1 datasets
+## Translated oasst1 datasets using OPUS

 - [UnderstandLing/oasst1_nl](https://huggingface.co/datasets/UnderstandLing/oasst1_nl) The oasst1 dataset translated to Dutch.
 - [UnderstandLing/oasst1_es](https://huggingface.co/datasets/UnderstandLing/oasst1_es) The oasst1 dataset translated to Spanish.